TechStudent10/DiscordRPC/about.md

 Reveals information such as un-uploaded level names.

+credits to
+- dank_meme for helping fix that one playtesting issue
+- firee/GDUtils for the base of the mod
-credits to dank_meme for helping fix that one playtesting issue and everyone in the GDP server and the Geode server for helping out with my incredibly nooby questions :D
+- everyone in the GDP server and the Geode server for helping out with my incredibly nooby questions :D